Toyota Corolla (E210): Philippines

 In the Philippines, initial trim levels of the Corolla Altis were 1.6 E (with manual transmission only), 1.6 G (with either manual transmission or CVT), 1.6 V (with CVT only) and 1.8 V Hybrid (with eCVT only).

 In November 2021, the Corolla Altis gained an 8-inch infotainment system with Apple CarPlay and Android Auto as standard for the V and Hybrid trims, while the manual transmission option was dropped for the G trim.

-In April 2022, the GR Sport variant, based on the 1.6 V model was launched.
+In April 2022, the 1.6 V GR Sport variant was launched, while the 1.8 GR Sport Hybrid grade was launched during the 8th Philippine International Motorshow on 15 September 2022.

 Singapore

-The Corolla Altis made its official debut during the Singapore Motorshow on 9 January 2020; in Standard and Elegance trim levels with 1.6 liter Dual VVT-i gasoline engine, and a Hybrid model with 1.8 liter engine.
-All models have CVT gearbox.
-Toyota Safety Sense is only for the Elegance and Hybrid models.
+The Corolla Altis made its debut during the Singapore Motorshow on 9 January 2020; with the local dealership offering in Standard and Elegance trim levels with 1.6-litre Dual VVT-i petrol engine, and a Hybrid model with 1.8-litre engine.

+The Elegance trim adds paddle shifters, dual climate aircon, auto rain-sensing wipers, and 17" alloy rims.
+The Standard model has 4.2-inch Multi Information Display (MID), 16-inch alloy wheels, and halogen auto headlamps.

+Toyota Safety Sense (TSS), LED auto headlamps, 7.0-inch MID, and electrochromic rear view mirrors are only for the Elegance and Hybrid models.
+The Hybrid model also features Head Up Display.

+Through parallel import dealerships, the Japan model of the Corolla saloon and Corolla Tourer is available in Ascent Sport variant in 1.8 hybrid variant only.

 Thailand

 Thailand was the first country in Southeast Asia to launch the E210 series Corolla Altis.
-Based on the 1.6 J, the cheapest model of the Thai market Corolla Altis is called Limo, which is intended for taxi purpose.
+Based on the 1.6 J, the cheapest model of the Thai market Corolla Altis is called Limo, which is intended as a taxi.
 The other trim levels are 1.6 G, 1.8 GR Sport, Hybrid Entry, Hybrid Mid and Hybrid High.
 All engines are paired with CVT.
 Toyota Safety Sense was exclusive to Hybrid High trim.

 In January 2021, the Hybrid trim levels Entry, Mid and High were changed to Hybrid Smart, Hybrid Premium and Hybrid Premium Safety respectively and the 1.8 Sport trim was also introduced.

-In January 2022, the Limo and Hybrid Smart trims were discontinued and Hybrid Premium Safety trim was replaced by Hybrid GR Sport.
+In January 2022, the Limo and Hybrid Smart trims were discontinued and Hybrid Premium Safety trim was replaced by the Hybrid GR Sport grade.